SkredX/Pandemic-Directive-v2/README.md

    - Infection: 100 percent results in human extinction
    - Economy: Required to fund research and infrastructure
    - Cure: Reach 95 percent to achieve victory
-5. Submit your record to the Global Commander Leaderboard at the end of a run
+5. Submit your record to the Global Commander Leaderboard at the end of a run to save your stats and view the top players

 ---